idaholab/moose/docs/content/documentation/modules/tensor_mechanics/C0TimoshenkoBeam.md

 If $A_y$ and $A_z$ are non-zero, then there is coupling between $u_1$, $\theta_2$ and $\theta_3$, $u_2$ and $\theta_1$, and $u_3$ and $\theta_1$.

 ### Point mass/inertia
-[NodalInertialForce](/NodalInertialForce.md) and [NodalInertialTorque](/NodalInertialTorque.md) are used to apply mass/inertia at a node.
+[NodalTranslationalInertia](/NodalTranslationalInertia.md) and [NodalRotationalInertia](/NodalRotationalInertia.md) are used to apply mass/inertia at a node.
 The mass and inertia terms contribute only to the residual of the node at which it is applied.
 Mass (m) behaves isotropically in all three coordinate directions resulting in the following $j^{th}$ translational nodal residual:
 $$
 R_j = m \ddot{u}_j
 $$

-[NodalInertialTorque](/NodalInertialTorque.md) takes 6 inertia components as input ($I_{xx}$, $I_{yy}$, $I_{zz}$, $I_{xy}$, $I_{xz}$, $I_{yz}$).
-If coordinate system in which the moment of inertia components are provided is different from the global coordinate system, then `x_orientation` and `y_orientation` need to be provided as input so that a transformation matrix from the local coordinate system to the global coordinate system can be calculated using which the moment of inertia tensor in the global coordinate system can then be obtained.
+[NodalRotationalInertia](/NodalRotationalInertia.md) takes 6 inertia components as input ($I_{xx}$, $I_{yy}$, $I_{zz}$, $I_{xy}$, $I_{xz}$, $I_{yz}$).
+If the coordinate system in which the moment of inertia components are provided is different from the global coordinate system, then `x_orientation` and `y_orientation` need to be provided as input so that a transformation matrix from the local coordinate system to the global coordinate system can be calculated.

-Once the moment of inertia tensor in the global coordinate system is obtained, the residual for the rotational dof in the $j^{th}$ direction is:
+Once the moment of inertia tensor in the global coordinate system is obtained, the residual for the rotational DOF in the $j^{th}$ direction is:
 $$
 R_j = \sum_{i=1}^3 I_{ji} \; \ddot{\theta}_i
 $$

 ### Time-integration and damping
-Rayleigh damping and Newmark and HHT time integration are calculated as in [Damping](http://mooseframework.org/wiki/PhysicsModules/TensorMechanics/Dynamics/) but with [StressDivergenceTensorsBeam](/StressDivergenceTensorsBeam.md) and [InertialForceBeam](/InertialForceBeam.md) for the consistent mass scenario and [StressDivergenceTensorsBeam](/StressDivergenceTensorsBeam.md), [NodalInertialForce](/NodalInertialForce.md) and [NodalInertialTorque](/NodalInertialTorque.md) for the point mass/inertia scenario.
+Rayleigh damping and Newmark and HHT time integration are calculated as in [Damping](http://mooseframework.org/wiki/PhysicsModules/TensorMechanics/Dynamics/) but with [StressDivergenceBeam](/StressDivergenceBeam.md) and [InertialForceBeam](/InertialForceBeam.md) for the consistent mass scenario and [StressDivergenceBeam](/StressDivergenceBeam.md), [NodalTranslationalInertia](/NodalTranslationalInertia.md) and [NodalRotationalInertia](/NodalRotationalInertia.md) for the point mass/inertia scenario.

 \bibliography{tensor_mechanics.bib}